Areas of Expertise: Business, management and leadership

-Professor Chris Ivory is Deputy Director of the Institute for International Management Practice.
-His main areas of academic interest are project management, work and employment, healthcare technology, innovation and business school strategy.
+Professor Chris Ivory's main areas of academic interest are project management, work and employment, healthcare technology, innovation and business school strategy.

 Before joining Anglia Ruskin University, Chris Ivory was a senior lecturer at The University of Newcastle-Upon-Tyne Business School.
 He holds a PhD and MSc from PREST (Policy Research into Engineering Science and Technology), part of Manchester University.
 Chris has also been a Research Associate in the Centre for Urban and Regional Development Studies, Newcastle University and before that at CROMTEC, at the University of Manchester Institute of Science and Technology (UMIST).